Multi-fidelity graph-based neural networks architectures to learn Navier-Stokes solutions on non-parametrized 2D domains: Methods

 \subsection{Data}

 We consider two synthetically generated 2D datasets to train and evaluate the models.
-The first one, { \textit{\textsc{VESSEL}}}, has been thought to mimic real 3D vascular structures with few vessels and bifurcations.
-The second, { \textit{\textsc{CYLINDER}}}, represents the classical benchmark of flow around a cylinder.
-For both of them, none of the parameters used to generate the shapes is then used in the learning process.
+The former, { \textit{\textsc{VESSEL}}}, mimics real 3D vascular structures with small, short vessels and few bifurcations.
+The latter, { \textit{\textsc{CYLINDER}}}, represents the classical benchmark of flow around a cylinder.
+The parameters used to generate the shapes in both cases are never used in the learning process.
 The number of nodes varies per graph: on average, { \textit{\textsc{VESSEL}}} has $\sim\!7500$ nodes, while { \textit{\textsc{CYLINDER}}} has $\sim\!3500$.
 Some examples are shown in Figure \ref{fig:shapes}.\\

 For the { \textit{\textsc{VESSEL}}} dataset, simulations were performed using $\mathbb{P}_1$--$\mathbb{P}_1$ elements with SUPG stabilization.
 The reference physical parameters were set to a density $\rho = 300~\mathrm{kg/m^3}$ and a dynamic viscosity $\mu = 0.005~\mathrm{Pa \cdot s}$.
 For the { \textit{\textsc{CYLINDER}}} dataset, classical $\mathbb{P}_2$--$\mathbb{P}_1$ elements were employed, with $\rho = 1~\mathrm{kg/m^3}$ and $\mu = 0.001~\mathrm{Pa \cdot s}$.\\ In \ref{app1-data}, we detail the generation of the two datasets, the construction of the initial Stokes--1D approximations, together with the boundary conditions employed.\\